-Wilson, a legal scholar who focuses on transitional justice, will be joined by international criminal and human rights law expert Marko Milanovic and by Nadine Strossen, a former head of the ACLU, who has taught and advocated extensively on constitutional law and civil liberties.
-The discussion will be moderated by Aryeh Neier, president emeritus of the Open Society Foundations.
+Wilson, a legal scholar who focuses on transitional justice, is joined by international criminal and human rights law expert Marko Milanovic and by Nadine Strossen, a former head of the ACLU, who has taught and advocated extensively on constitutional law and civil liberties.
+The discussion is moderated by Aryeh Neier, president emeritus of the Open Society Foundations.

 Aryeh Neier is president emeritus of the Open Society Foundations.

 Richard Ashby Wilson is the Gladstein Distinguished Chair of Human Rights and professor of law and anthropology at UConn School of Law, and founding director of the Human Rights Institute at UConn.